Josephine Clay Ford: Early life

-Josephine was born in Dearborn, Michigan on July 7, 1923.
-She was the only daughter and third of four children born to Edsel Ford and his wife Eleanor Lowthian (née Clay) Ford.
+Josephine was born in Dearborn, Michigan, on July 7, 1923.
+She was the only daughter and the third of child of Edsel Ford and his wife Eleanor Lowthian (née Clay) Ford.
 Her siblings included Henry Ford II, who also served as chairman and CEO of Ford Motors, and William Clay Ford Sr.

 Her father was the only child of Henry Ford, founder of Ford Motors.

 Personal life

 In 1943, she married Walter Buhl Ford II (1920–1991), not a relative, whose family were prominent in the chemical business in the downriver suburbs of Detroit.
 He was a descendant of the other prominent families of Detroit including the banking Fords, the Buhl family and Brush family.
 Walter Ford was himself involved in interior and industrial design and was the chairman and chief executive of Ford & Earl Design Associates.
-They lived in Grosse Pointe Farms, Michigan and together were the parents of two sons and two daughters:
+They lived in Grosse Pointe Farms, Michigan, and together were the parents of two sons and two daughters: